onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 "Rather than love, than money, than fame, give me truth." - Henry David Thoreau

-"The price of anything is the amount of life you exchange for it." – Henry David Thoreau
+"The price of anything is the amount of life you exchange for it." – Henry David Thoreau How much are you going to give from yourself to this higher self?

 "Adversity reveals genius, prosperity conceals it." - Horace